 Dr. David Goldbloom

-7pm on Tuesday Sept 19th, 2017, Dr. David Goldbloom will present on Stigma, Illness and his recent book “How Can I Help, a Week in My Life as a Psychiatrist”.
-This event will be held at the Plaza Suite, the Richmond Hill Centre for Performing Arts.
-Registrations to the free event welcomed by contacting email@example.com
+7pm on Tuesday Sept 19th, 2017, Dr. David Goldbloom presented on Stigma, Illness and his recent book “How Can I Help, a Week in My Life as a Psychiatrist”.

 Dr Goldbloom completed an honours degree, majoring in Government, at Harvard University and then attended Oxford University as a Rhodes Scholar where he obtained an M.A. in Physiological Sciences.
 He trained at McGill University in Medicine and Psychiatry and is a professor of psychiatry at the University of Toronto.
 Dr. Goldbloom’s activities have been recognized and awarded by his peers and his students.
 He has authored numerous scientific articles and book chapters.
 He is the editor of two textbooks and the co-author with Dr. Pier Bryden of the best selling book “How Can I Help, a Week in My Life as a Psychiatrist”.
 He maintains an active clinical and teaching role at the Centre for Addiction and Mental Health where he serves as Senior Medical Advisor.
 He served as Vice Chair and then Chair of the Board of the Mental Health Commission of Canada from 2007 until 2015.